2 The Basics II: Accidentals and Beats

 Example 2.9.1.
 Dynamics

-The spectrum above shows various dynamics from the softest to the loudest.
+The spectrum in Example 2.9.1 shows various dynamics from the softest to the loudest.
 Notice that both piano and forte add -issimo to mean more softly or more loudly; adding -ississimo means even more softly or loudly.
-There are even softer and louder dynamics (e.g., fortissississimo (ffff)), but they are not as common.
+There are even softer and louder dynamics ( for example, fortissississimo (ffff)), but they are not as common.

-Because dynamics are relative, hearing the difference between mezzo-piano (mezzo meaning “half” or “middle” in Italian) and mezzo-forte can be difficult.
-However, the difference between piano and forte should be obvious.
+Because dynamics are relative, hearing the difference between mezzo-piano (mezzo meaning “half” or “middle” in Italian) and mezzo-forte can be challenging.
+However, the distinction between piano and forte should be clear.

 Example 2.9.2 is the familiar children’s song “Twinkle, Twinkle, Little Star” with added dynamics.